tibs/reST-slides-talk/rst-slide-notes.rst

 * styling improvements (list spacing)
 * tendency to generate an extra blank slide if text gets too near the end of a slide
+* title to start new page (I think it should be possible to use ``raw:: pdf`` directives to get round this, but it's not elegant, and I haven't made it work - but then I've not needed it).
+A more elegant solution would be nice.
+  **But** slides are just a special case of normal PDF page generation.

 2022-01-11
 https://akrabat.com/background-images-in-rst2pdf-0-99/